 (c) Open Meetings: Meetings of the Consultation Council are open to all interested persons or organizations who wish to observe the discussions and deliberations.

 (d) Expressing Advice: As a general rule, when the Council formulates its overall advice to the Chancellor the advice should represent the consensus of all or most members of the Council.
 When consensus has not been reached as to the advice to be given, this fact should be noted, and other methods of indicating agreement with the advice (including majority vote) may be used.

-(e) Summary of Meeting: Within ten days after a meeting of the Consultation Council, the Chancellor's Office shall provide a summary of the meeting.
+(e) Summary of Meeting: The Chancellor's Office shall provide a summary of the meeting.
 The summary will indicate the disposition of the various items considered by the council, including the advice provided to the Chancellor.

 7. Training for Participants.

 Members of the Consultation Council and the executive boards of the organizations who appoint institutional representatives to the Consultation Council shall annually be provided training regarding the Consultation Process.
 The training shall include, but not be limited to, the purposes and mechanics of the process, and methods for resolving disputes and achieving consensus.

 (a) General Availability: Any person or organization not otherwise provided Consultation materials at the Chancellor's Office expense may subscribe to such materials.
 In addition, Consultation materials will be made available electronically for those wishing to access such materials.

 (b) Board of Governors: The Board of Governors will be provided all Consultation Digests, agendas for the Consultation Council, and summaries of meetings of the Consultation Council.

 (c) Presidents, Boards of Trustees: Presidents of local boards will be provided all Consultation Digests, agendas, and summaries of meetings of the Consultation Council.